sakuyak/bulltest/data/blog/an-nft-is-not-the-art.md

 date: '2021-03-12'
 tags: ['NFTs', 'Crypto']
 draft: false
-excerpt: Would you buy a car without a title?
+summary: 'Would you buy a car without a title?
 A house without a deed?
-NFTs are things with authenticity built-in, making them more than just a digital file.
+NFTs are things with authenticity built-in, making them more than just a digital file.'
 ---

 Writing a series on NFTs wasn't really something I set out to do, but here we are—with my own and the global interest hitting something of a fever pitch.
 If you haven't seen those yet, you can read [my primer on NFTs here](/wtf-is-an-nft-and-some-use-cases/), [my experience minting one](/how-i-accidentally-created-and-sold-an-nft/), and a [thought exercise on digital membership cards](/membership-nfts/).